kitesurf/kitesurf.github.io/en/renting/index.md

   teaser:
 ---

-###Kite & board rental
+###KITE & BOARD RENTAL

-Latest equipment from North, Liquid Force and Spleene is available for you to rent.
+Latest equipment from Liquid Force, North  and Spleene is available for you to rent.
 Of course the kites and boards can be changed during the day depending on the wind conditions.
 We support you with the selection of the right material - for your own safety and to progress quickly and successfully!

 We always keep an eye on you and in case you need our help we are immediately with you by kite or rescue boat.